 your home to prospective buyers, do not forget to make your home look as

 pleasant as possible.
 Make necessary repairs.
 Clean.
 Make sure

 everything functions and looks presentable.
 A poorly kept home in need

 of repairs will surely lower the selling price of your property and will

 even turn away some buyers.
-Check some of our "Fit to Sell" videos for ideas how to get this done.
+Check some of my "Fit to Sell" videos for ideas how to get this done.

 Mistake #4 - Trying to "Hard Sell" While Showing

 a house is always an emotional and difficult decision.
 As a result, you